rendragnet/puppet-r1soft/README.md

 The current default is to manage settings by specifying parameters in the class declaration.
-This has been deprecated in version 0.1.8 and we recommend to switch to the new `r1soft::config` class or `r1soft::server::web_settings` and `r1soft::server::server_settings` Hiera resource instead.
+This has been deprecated in version 0.1.8 and we recommend to switch to the new `r1soft::config` defined resource or the latest Hiera create_resources for `r1soft::server::web_settings` and `r1soft::server::server_settings` instead.
 For this you need to set `manage_properties` to `false` as shown in the example above.

 ```